 Most of us when asked that question would recall the birth of a child or watching a golden sunset on an idyllic holiday.
-I am sure you all have good examples of blissful moments; I am also sure most of you would not describe an episode from your working life.
+I am sure most of you would not describe an episode from your working life.

-Carmel McConnell is the author of an excellent book The Happiness Plan: Simple Steps to a Happier Life which has unsurprisingly sold like hot cakes.
 She also has an interesting day-job, essentially going into large organisations to help them increase profits whilst at the same time increasing their social contribution.
-She has been on both sides of the divide, both as a Greenham Common protester in the 1980s and as a senior executive at BT, so she has perspective, an important step towards self-awareness.
+As both a former Greenham Common protester and a former senior executive at BT, she has an unusually wide perspective on society and its strengths and weaknesses.

 Her process for achieving happiness is simple but effective.
 She first suggests that you should really understand the purpose of the organisation you work for, to get the big picture.
 What are you actually here to do?